 top of page

 Jjapaguri, the Korean dish blending black bean sauce noodles with spicy seafood udon, first became popular in 2013, but the addition of premium steak is entirely an invention of the 2019 film Parasite.
-The dark comedy which ranked as one of the best in the "eat the rich" genre, raises the question around who the real parasites are: the rich or the poor?
+The dark comedy which ranked as one of the best in the "eat the rich" genre, raises the question, “Who are the real parasites?”
+Is it the rich or the poor?

-Jjapaguri (also known as Ram-Don) was trending years ago during the height of the movie's success.
-However, when the rich continue to get richer and the poor struggle to afford even the most basic needs in real life, both movie and recipe remain relevant.
+Ram-Don, was trending years ago during the height of the movie's success.
+However, when the rich continue to get richer and the poor struggle to afford even the most basic needs in real life, both movie and recipe remain relevant all the way across the world including in the US.

 Hanwoo Beef and Class Segregation